ActivisionGameScience/ags_conda_recipes/README.rst

-We do the same thing with the repo https://github.com/ActivisionGameScience/ags_example_cpp_app.git, except this time without fewer comments.
-This is a project that builds two executables:
+We do the same thing with the repo https://github.com/ActivisionGameScience/ags_example_cpp_app.git, except this time with fewer comments.
+This project builds two executables:
 ``ags_blosc_compress`` and ``ags_blosc_decompress``.
 They are command-line
 utilities that perform blosc compression/decompresson.

-This project links against the library project ``ags_example_cpp_lib`` that we just built.
+This project links against our library project ``ags_example_cpp_lib`` (that we just built).
 By transitivity it also links against the ``c-blosc`` binary.

 As before, you could clone the repo and build it by hand using ``cmake`` (the README contains instructions).